 Celebrating 25 Years

-As Corona Insights arrives at our 25-year anniversary, we’re going to take a look back at the world 25 years ago and examine what has changed, both in the state of Colorado and in the world of research.
+As Corona Insights arrives at our 25-year anniversary, we’re going to take a look back at the world 25 years ago and examine what has changed in the world of research.
 This blog post will focus on the evolution of how we gather and analyze demographic data and other data from existing sources.

 The key elements of change in this part of our work are the availability and accessibility of data.